Report a Concern

-Please note that due to required compliance with the Family Educational Rights and Privacy Act (FERPA), the person making the referral may not receive additional information regarding the status of the referral, but will receive a notification of receipt of the report.
+Please note that due to required compliance with the Family Educational Rights and Privacy Act (FERPA), the person making the referral may not receive additional information regarding the status of a filing but may request at the time of submission for a copy of the report be sent to them.

 To make a report, please review the areas below that apply to your concern, then submit the report:

-For immediate concerns related to persons: making threats to harm themselves or others; that pose a threat to the University or its community; or for other emergency issues, please contact the University Police Dispatch at (662) 846-4155 or 9-1-1.
+If you or someone you know is experiencing a life-threatening emergency, is making threats to harm themselves or others, or poses a threat to the University or its community, contact the University Police Department at (662) 846-4155 or dial 911.

 This form is used to report “non-emergency” behavioral, emotional and/or mental health concerns regarding DSU students.
 If you have questions regarding campus counseling services, please contact us at counselingandtesting@deltastate.edu or call us at (662) 846-4690.